LesEDK/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that moves all files beginning with an uppercase letter to directory /tmp/u Script that deletes all files in the current working directory that end with character ~ Script that creates the directories welcome/, welcome/to and welcome/to/school in current directory
+Script that moves all files beginning with an uppercase letter to directory /tmp/u Script that deletes all files in the current working directory that end with character ~ Script that creates the directories welcome/, welcome/to and welcome/to/school in current directory Script that list all files and directories of current directory, separated by commas, end every directory name with slash, show . entries